jeremysalwen/HaliteClustering/readme.txt

 *******************************************************************

-running MrCC:
+running Halite:

-MrCC \alpha H hardClustering initialLevel dim memoryMode
+Halite \alpha H hardClustering initialLevel dim memoryMode

 Obs.: - the input/output specs are defined in "arboretum/ioSpecs.h".
       - the default value for \alpha is 1e-10.